top of page

 Training consists of specific ministry and outreach information, going over rules and safety regulations, team bonding time, and an evening meeting with worship and small group prayer.

-See Center for Disease Control and Prevention requirements for Peru; (click on CDC button).
+See Center for Disease Control and Prevention requirements for Guatemala; (click on CDC button).

 Health & Safety FAQs